-19 Which categories of assets are commonly pledged to secure bank loan financings?
+Which categories of assets are commonly pledged to secure bank loan financings?
 Describe any limitations on the pledge of assets.

-The most common assets that are pledged or mortgaged to secure bank loan financings are real estate assets and movable assets (including shares, credit rights, bank accounts, machinery and equipment).

-Since Spanish law does not provide for floating charges (other than in respect of a particular type of mortgage over real estate), separate security for each available collateral complying with the relevant regulations concerning the creation, perfection, registration and enforcement of each collateral must be observed.

-Creating a security interest

-20 Describe the method of creating or attaching a security interest on the main categories of assets.
+The most common assets that are pledged or mortgaged to secure bank loan financings are real estate assets and movable assets and shares, quotas, credit rights, bank accounts.
+Machinery, equipment, inventory, and intellectual and industrial property can also be used as collateral.
+Unlike English law debentures or New York all-asset security documents, Spanish law does not provide for general floating charges (other than in respect of a particular type of mortgage over real estate), and accordingly, separate security for each available collateral complying with the relevant regulations concerning the creation, perfection, registration and enforcement of each collateral must be observed.
+The security for each asset or class of rights must be documented in a separate deed of pledge or mortgage and signed in the presence of a Spanish notary public.
+In certain cases, registration may also be required.
+If there are changes to the secured obligations or the assets or rights being given as security, an updated deed must be executed in the presence of a notary public, and in some cases, registration of the updated deed may also be necessary.
+As a result, the process of documenting and updating security interests under Spanish law can be more time-consuming and complex compared to other legal systems.
+Law stated - 04 May 2023 Creating a security interest Describe the method of creating or attaching a security interest (or other lien) on the main categories of assets.
 With regard to real estate assets, a security interest can be taken in the form of a real estate mortgage and requires notarisation (which triggers stamp duty) and registration in the relevant land registry.

-With regard to movable assets, the method of creating the security interest will depend on the type of assets and the security interest being created.

-- Shares: to create an ordinary pledge over the shares of companies incorporated in Spain: - the registered owner of the shares must grant a public deed of pledge; - the interest of the secured party should be noted in a share certificate (if such certificates have been issued) or the share; - the pledge should be noted in the shareholder's registry book; - the pledge should be registered in the deeds of acquisition of the relevant pledged shares; and - notice to the entity in charge of the book-entry registry should be given, if applicable. - Credit rights: if the security interest takes the form of a possessory pledge, notarisation and notice of the creation of the pledge to the debtor is required.
-If the security interest takes the form of a non-possessory pledge, notarisation and registration in the relevant chattel registry is required. - Bank accounts: there are formal requirements as in case of a possessory pledge over credit rights, with notice being served to the depository bank. - Machinery and equipment: depending on the specifics of the assets, security may be created in the form of a non-possessory pledge of machinery or a chattel mortgage on the machinery, requiring both notarisation and registration in the relevant chattel registry.
+With regard to rights and to movable assets, the method of creating the security interest will depend on the type of assets and the security interest being created. - Shares: to create an ordinary pledge over the shares of companies incorporated in Spain: - the registered owner of the shares must grant a public deed of pledge before a notary; - the interest of the secured party should be noted in a share certificate (if such certificates have been issued); - the pledge should be noted in the shareholder's registry book or the registry book of shares, as applicable; - the pledge should be registered in the deeds of ownership of the relevant pledged shares; and - notice to the entity in charge of the book-entry registry should be given, if applicable. - Credit rights: if the security interest takes the form of a possessory pledge, notarisation and notice of the creation of the pledge to the debtor is required.
+If the security interest takes the form of a non-possessory pledge, notarisation and registration in the relevant chattel registry is required. - Bank accounts: there are formal requirements as in the case of a possessory pledge over credit rights, with notice being served to the depository bank. - Machinery and equipment: depending on the specifics of the assets, security may be created in the form of a nonpossessory pledge of machinery or a chattel mortgage on the machinery, requiring both notarisation and registration in the relevant chattel registry.
+Law stated - 04 May 2023